 Individual STACK item analysis

 STACK has a bespoke basic reporting mechanism for analysing responses to questions.
-To access the Basic question use report you need to navigate to the question testing page.
-The basic question use report currently contains all attempts at the question, regardless of how many different quizzes the question appears in.
+To access the Basic question use report you need to navigate to the STACK question dashboard and choose "Analyze responses".
+The report currently contains all attempts at the question, regardless of how many different quizzes the question appears in.

-The basic question use report makes use of the response summary.
+The report makes use of the response summary.
 (For developers, this is generated by

 The response summary is a string consisting of the following information.